BI-Beacon/docs/docs/api.rst

 :beacon-server
     This is the hostname of the state server.

-:systemid
+:channelkey
-    This is the system identifier you want to change the state of.
+    This string identifies the channel you want to change the state of.

 .. note:: At the moment, there is only one official beacon state server.
           It is available at this URL: